 I would have to say that some of the biggest overall mistakes an individual can make as they are considering taking a stab at stand-up comedy is this:

 Subsequently, they make the tragic assumption that some carefully selected stand-up comedy tips should be enough to do the trick.
+Not a smart move.

-It’s only after they hit the stage armed only with a few non-actionable stand-up comedy tips they found online resulting in sucking horribly in front of friends and family that they are rudely awakened to the fact that there is much more involved with becoming a comedian than they thought.
+It is only after they hit the stage armed only with a few non-actionable stand-up comedy tips they found online resulting in sucking horribly in front of friends and family that they are rudely awakened to the fact that there is much more involved with becoming a comedian than they thought.